brianclogan/Twitch-ComputerCraft-Stats/README.md

 ## Configuration ##
-When you go and edit the beampro file, you will see this at the top:
+When you go and edit the twitch file, you will see this at the top:

 ```
 ----- EDITABLE VARIABLES.
 Only edit the below.